top of page

 FOOD & DRINK OPTIONS

-With Ulm's attractive centre of spires and cobbles only a corner kick away, many fans head to the bars and restaurants there before making their way to the match.
+With Ulm's attractive centre of spires (Ulm Cathedral is the tallest church tower in the world!) and cobbles only a corner kick away, many fans head to the bars and restaurants there before making their way to the match.

 Of course, you can still grab a bite and wet your beak at the stadium itself with all the usual options (Bratwurst, Currywurst, Leberkäsbrätchen, Pizza etc) on offer.
 Everything can be settled up with cash or the usual contactless payment methods (credit/debit card, Apple Pay, Google Pay etc) - so there's no need to worry about stadium cards !